codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 #### Copy sample app code

 We need the *.openshift* directory and *config/database.yml* file from the sample application in order for our Rails app to run on OpenShift.
 Copy these from the *openshiftapp* directory to the *railsgirls* directory.
-You can use Windows Explorer or another graphical file system tool to do this if you like, or alternatively run the following commands in your terminal:
+You can use Windows Explorer or another graphical file system tool to do this if you like, or alternatively run the following commands from the *railsgirls* directory in your terminal:

 <div class="os-specific">
    <div class="nix">